SignBot: Learning Human-to-Humanoid Sign Language Interaction: SignBot

 As shown in the first stage of Figure \ref{fig:pipeline}, we extract the motion from the video mesh for subsequent data processing.
 To mitigate differences in body shape between humans and the humanoid robot, we perform retargeting separately for the human body and hands.

-{\bf Body Retargeting.} Our humanoid body retargeting system is based on an improved version of \cite{peng2022ase}.
-By establishing a mapping relationship between the source keypoints and the target keypoints, we design a dual T-Pose (the standard poses of the source and target skeletons) as a spatial alignment reference.
+{\bf Body Retargeting.} Our humanoid body retargeting system is based on the \cite{peng2022ase}.
+By establishing a mapping relationship between the source keypoints and the target keypoints, we follow a dual T-Pose (the standard poses of the source and target skeletons) as a spatial alignment reference.
 We convert the local quaternion of each joint to the form of axis angles.
-Then the mapped angle is presented: $\textbf{m}=\beta \textbf{a}$, where $\textbf{m} = [q_i,q_j,q_k]$ corresponds to the degrees of freedom in local quaternion, $\beta$ denotes the rotation angle, and $\textbf{a} = [a_x,a_y,a_z]$ is the rotation axis.
-For 1D joints (the elbow, torso, knee, and ankle), we take the rotation angle projected onto the corresponding rotation axis of the 1D joints.
 It is important to note that to make the robot's sign language movements more natural, we add two additional degrees of freedom at the robot's wrist and transform the wrists and shoulders represented by a 1D joint to a 3D joint.
-As shown in Figure \ref{fig:pipeline}, the retargeted humanoid motion data retains critical sign language characteristics, including gesture accuracy and expressiveness under our hardware system.

 {\bf Hand Retargeting.} To map human hand pose data to the joint positions of the Linker hand (the robot hands used by SignBot), we apply the preprocessing method from \cite{qin2023anyteleop}, adapting it specifically for the Linker hand.
-This process is often formulated as an optimization problem \cite{handa2020dexpilot}, where the difference between the keypoint vectors of the human hand model and the dexterous hand is minimized.
-Due to the misaligned DoFs in the fingers of the linker hand with the human hand model, we properly freeze several finger joints.
+This process is often formulated as an optimization problem, where the difference between the keypoint vectors of the human hand model and the dexterous hand is minimized.
 Since the linker hand is larger than a typical dexterous hand, we adjust the scale factor in the optimization process.
 Additionally, we modify the regularization term to smooth the sign language movements between consecutive frames.